firewut/data-transform-pipelines-api/README.md

 ## Requirements

 Every Worker may have it's own requirements.
-By default this package requires:

-* Libmagic = Required
-* OpenCV 3+ - Optional ( used by `template_match_image` processor )
+Check setup.py for package requirements.

 ## Execution